codepulse-developers/codepulse/README.md

 - Generates informative visualizations that highlight performance hotspots.
 - Supports integration with popular Python development environments.
 - Designed for ease of use and seamless integration into existing projects.

+## Where to get it
+The source code is currently hosted on GitHub at: https://github.com/codepulse-developers/codepulse

+Binary installers for the latest released version are available at the Python Package Index (PyPI).

 ## Installation